 Velocity Frequent Flyer offers new parents an up to six-month pause on their elite status when welcoming a new addition to their family.
 It’s worth taking up if you have Velocity Silver status or above.

 Point Hacks founder Keith took advantage of this benefit twice in the five years for his two children.
 It helped him maintain his Velocity Gold status during periods of travel downtime.

 Benefits of Velocity’s Membership Pause for Parental Leave

-Virgin offer their parental leave scheme to allow a relatively new parent to apply for a 6 month pause period in their Velocity account.
+Velocity offers their parental leave scheme to allow a new parent to apply for a six-month pause period in their Velocity status.

-So for a child under two years of age, a parent can apply for ‘Parental Leave’ during which time you can continue to earn points and status credits, but can’t be upgraded to the next Velocity membership tier.
+So for a child under two years of age, a parent can apply for ‘Parental Leave’.
+During this time, you can continue to earn Velocity Points and Status Credits.
 You’ll also get to keep using the benefits of your existing status.

 Once the 6 months is over, you’ll be comped another 12 months of status to then requalify as usual.

 Members on Membership Pause for Parental Leave who are also members of the Virgin Australia Lounge may be entitled to have their lounge membership paused or extended too.